ganbarodigital/ts-lib-error-reporting/README.md

 >;
 ```

-#### Step 6: Creating A Throwable Error Class
+#### Step 5: Creating A Throwable Error Class

-Finally, you can pull it all together, and create a new class that `extends AppError`.
+Now, you can pull it all together, and create a new class that `extends AppError`.

 ```typescript
 import { AppError, AppErrorParams } from "@ganbarodigital/ts-lib-error-reporting/lib/v1";